zabaio/robotics-2021-projects/README.md

 To quickly visualize with `rviz` the computation you can use `scout_odometry/rviz/config.rviz`.

-For a simulation run, you can use one of the bags in `scout_odometry/bag/`.
-They will publish, besides the motor speeds, the ground truth position measured with an Optitrack system, on topic `/gt_pose`.
+For a simulated run, you can use one of the bags in `scout_odometry/bag/`.
+They will publish, besides the motor speeds, the ground truth position measured with an Optitrack system on topic `/gt_pose`.
 You will also need to publish a static transform between `world` and `odom` frames, to take into account the starting position of the robot.
-For `bag1.bag` you can simply uncomment this line in `scout_odometry.launch`:
+As an example, for `bag1.bag` you can simply uncomment this line in `scout_odometry.launch`:

 	<!-- <node pkg="tf2_ros" type="static_transform_publisher" name="world_odom_tf"
     	args="-0.53 0.1 0.32  0 0 0.5311862 0.8472551 world odom" /> -->